szager-chromium/rr/Usage.md

 </pre>

 ## Limitations

-Unlike in "normal" gdb, the rr debug server doesn't allow you to set register or memory values.
-A corollary of this restriction is that you can't call tracee functions from within a debugging session.
-For example, `(gdb) call Foo()` won't work.
-Eventually this will be supported.

 Currently, the `/path/to/your/application` image you recorded *must not change* before you replay the recording.
 If the executable image changes, all kinds of bad things will happen.
 This will be fixed in the future.